Keyboard shortcuts

 Theory Statistics

-spindle stats theory.dfl
+spindle stats theory.spl

 Look for:

-• High rule count → consider --scalable
+• High rule count → check grounding and rule-body fanout

 • Many defeaters → potential blocking overhead